19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [21/99]

-(7) The Board shall not approve an application made under subsection (2) if the Board is satisfied that —
+(7) The Board shall not approve an application made under subsection (2) —

+(a) if the Board is satisfied that —

-(a) the transaction is not in good faith after taking into account only the following factors:
+(i) the transaction is not in good faith after taking into account only the following factors:

-(i) the sale price for the flats and the land in the development;
+(A) the sale price for the flats and the land in the development;

-(ii) the method of distributing the proceeds of sale; and
+(B) the method of distributing the proceeds of sale; and

-(iii) the relationship of the purchaser to any of the proprietors; or
+(C) the relationship of the purchaser to any of the proprietors; or

-(b) the sale and purchase agreement would require any proprietor who has not agreed in writing to the sale to be a party to any arrangement for the development of the flats and the land in the development.
+(ii) the sale and purchase agreement would require any proprietor who has not agreed in writing to the sale to be a party to any arrangement for the development of the flats and the land in the development; or

-[21/99]
+(b) if the collective sale committee does not consent to any order made by the Board under subsection (5A).

+[46/2007 wef 04/10/2007]

 (8) Where no objection has been filed under subsection (3), the determination under subsection (7) shall be made by the Board on the basis of the facts available to the Board.

 [21/99]

-(9) Sections 84A(2), (3), (5), (11), (12) and (13), 84B and 84C shall apply, with the necessary modifications, to any application or order made under this section.
+(9) Sections 84A(1A), (2), (3), (5), (7C), (11), (12) and (13), 84B and 84C and the Second and Third Schedules shall apply, with the necessary modifications, to any application or order made under this section.

 [21/99]

+(9A) In the application of section 84A(1A) and the Second and Third Schedules to any development to which this section applies, any reference to a management corporation shall be read as a reference to the proprietors of the flats.

+[46/2007 wef 04/10/2007]

 (10) For the purposes of this section —